dita-ot/dita-ot/demo/fo/README.txt

 - 1793307: issue with topicref in bookmap's <notices> (16587)
 - 1791403: invalid column-width attribute value (16586)
 - 1805389: XSLT errors in FO plugin
-- 1694607: Use-by-reference footnotes not rendered correctly (15249)
+- 1694607: Use-by-reference footnotes not rendered correctly (15249), (not quite right).

 ----------------------------------------------------------------------------